-In this post, we will talk about the software-based solutions.
+In this post, we will talk about software-based solutions.

 Most implementations of hard drive encryption encrypt the whole disk except the bootable part like the Master Boot Record (MBR) or GPT.

-Compared to single file or folder encryption, full disk encryption has many advantages:
+Compared to a single file or folder encryption, full disk encryption has many advantages:

 - There is no chance for the user to forget files to encrypt.
 This is important because the user may forget to encrypt some sensitive files.

-- Instant data destruction, the user can simply destroy the encryption keys so the encrypted data becomes useless.
-However, if this is your concern, destroying the physical media is preferred.
+- Instant data destruction, the user can simply destroy the encryption keys, so the encrypted data becomes useless.
+However, if this is your concern, destroy physical media is the best option.

 Most of the full disk encryption programs are vulnerable to many attacks like:

-Cold boot attack: when the attacker has a physical access to the computer, he can retrieve the encryption keys from the system after rebooting the system using a cold reboot technique and the data remains in the RAM for minutes after shutting down the system.
+Cold boot attack: when the attacker has physical access to the computer, he can retrieve the encryption keys from the system after rebooting the system using a cold reboot technique, and the data remains in the RAM for minutes after shutting down the system.

-If your password that is used for decryption is not strong enough, the attacker may brute force your password and find your password easily.
+If the decryption password is not strong enough, the attacker may brute force your password and find your password easily.

-Another risky issue which is data tampering, so if the attacker tampers your encrypted data, your data would be decrypted to useless random data.
+Another risky issue is data tampering, so if the attacker tampers your encrypted data, your data will become useless.